CptRainy/CptRainy/README.md

 ---
 - 👩🏽‍🎓 Fresh Grad of BS Information Technology Student from the Polytechnic University of the Philippines - Main Campus.
 - 🎮 Hobbies are Voxel Art, Learning Languages with Duolingo, Coding, and Cozy Games
+- 🛜 Graduated in AWS Re/Start by Edukasyon.ph  - PHMAN23

 <div align="center">